UBC-MDS/ds-toolbox/chapters/en/module3.md

 </opt>
 <opt text='False' correct='true'>

-When you clone a Git repository from GitHub you get the hidden `.git` directory that contains all the history of the changes that Git knows about for that repository, and you get a remote that is already set up to push to the repository on GitHub (this makes it so that once you make changes that are added and committed to Git, all you need to do is push teh changes to GitHub).
+When you clone a Git repository from GitHub you get the hidden `.git` directory that contains all the history of the changes that Git knows about for that repository, and you get a remote that is already set up to push to the repository on GitHub (this makes it so that once you make changes that are added and committed to Git, all you need to do is push the changes to GitHub).
 If you instead use the "Download ZIP" link you do not get the git history (stored in `.git`) nor a set-up remote for pushing to GitHub.

 </opt>
 </choice>